Efficient Polynomial-Scaled Determination of Algebraic Entanglement Entropy Between Collective Degrees of Freedom

 \section{Conclusion}

-In this paper, we explored the connection between algebraic entanglement and Lie group symmetries.
+In this paper, we explored the connection between algebraic entanglement between degrees of freedom and Lie group symmetries.
 We have shown that one can exploit the structure of the irreps of compact Lie groups to perform operations in polynomial scaling that would typically require an exponentially-scaled complexity.
 In particular, we exploit the structure of a direct sum between irreps of $\SU{2}$ to diagonalize density matrices in a block-by-block manner, the largest block scales as $\mathcal{O}(N^2)$, and then exploit the multiplicity of the irreps to achieve a linear scaling of entropy with a Hilbert space whose dimensionality only has polynomial scaling.
-While we have focused on the case $\SU{2} \otimes \SU{2} < \SU{4}$ here, our methodology can be readily generalized to $\SU{m} \otimes \SU{n} < \SU{m \cross n}$ systems, and thus $\SU{\ell} \otimes \SU{m} \otimes \SU{n} \otimes \ldots$ systems by tracing out subsystems one-by-one, with a suitable adaptation of the pyramid that explores all the irrep of the underlying degrees of freedom (e.g., utilizing Ref.~\cite{Mathur}).
+While we have focused on the case $\SU{2} \otimes \SU{2} < \SU{4}$ here, our methodology can be readily generalized to $\SU{n} \otimes \SU{n} < \SU{n^2}$ systems using multiplet diagrams and Young tableaux to systematically explore irreps, as well as the simulation basis from Ref.~\cite{Bastin} for the actions of collective operators.
+Future work will be dedicated to extending the ideas from our work to $\SU{m} \otimes \SU{n} < \SU{m \cross n}$ systems, and then $\SU{\ell} \otimes \SU{m} \otimes \SU{n} \otimes \ldots$ systems by tracing out subsystems one-by-one with a suitable adaptation of the pyramid that explores all the irreps of the underlying degrees of freedom (e.g., utilizing Ref.~\cite{Bastin}).
 This could directly relate to the exact calculation of algebraic entanglement entropy between different ensembles of superspins in partially permutational symmetric systems using the simulation technique of Ref.~\cite{Lee}.